 The ability to build models dynamically (during runtime) is one of the driving factors for using PyTorch, agrees Denis Yarats from Facebook AI Research.
 “I use PyTorch — it’s just the best.
 I tried many DL frameworks in the past, including TensorFlow, Torch, Keras, and Theano.
 None of those are as simple and powerful as PyTorch.
 As I work on deep learning research, I value the ability to modify and debug my models quickly.”

-Illia Polosukhin and Vitaliy Bulygin also emphasize the convenience and flexibility of research made possible through the use of the dynamic computational graph, which is the reason they choose PyTorch for deep learning.
+Illia Polosukhin and Vitaliy Bulygin also emphasize the convenience and flexibility of research made possible through the use of the dynamic computational graph, which is the reason they choose PyTorch as their deep learning tool.

 Keras: lightweight, easy-to-use library for fast prototyping